rumtra/sankey_flutter/README.md

 For detailed API documentation, please review the inline comments in the source code and visit the package page on pub.dev.

 ## Contributing
-Contributions are welcome!
-Please review our `CONTRIBUTING.md` file for more details on how to get started, including testing procedures and coding standards.

-## License
-This project is licensed under the `BSD-3-Clause` License.

----

-## CONTRIBUTING.md

-### Contributing to Sankey Flutter

-Thank you for your interest in contributing to Sankey Flutter!
+Contributions are welcome!!
 Your contributions help improve the package and benefit the entire Flutter community.
 The package strives to closely mirror the output of d3-sankey to ensure familiarity and reliability.

-We welcome all contributions—from code improvements to documentation fixes.

-#### Golden Tests and Layout Tolerance

-This package uses fuzzy golden tests to validate the fidelity of the Sankey layout.
-The tests are designed to be resilient to minor floating-point differences.

----

-## Getting Started
-* Fork the Repository: Start by forking the project on GitHub.
-* Clone Your Fork: Clone the fork locally and set up your development environment.
-* Run the Tests: Make sure all tests pass by running:
-* Submit Pull Requests: Follow the guidelines and submit your changes via pull requests.

 Thank you for contributing to Sankey Flutter!

+## License
+This project is licensed under the `BSD-3-Clause` License.